SyKoNetwork/MCBE-Unified-Ore/README.md

 ## Presets

 With Bridge v2 presets we are able to automate the entire coding process, with a few clicks you can easily create an ore that is semi-customizable and follows the guidelines of the pack!
-Loot Tables follow a heirarchy, if you select Iron then Iron and better will be able to mine the block!
+Loot Tables follow a hierarchy, if you select Iron then Iron and better will be able to mine the block!

 ## Code Rules